aadityayadav/translate_lib/README.md

 # Using the CLI tool
-The pre_processor.py script includes a command-line interface (CLI) that allows users to translate Python files or directories written in a native language to English-based Python syntax.
+The run_cli.py script (located at app/translate_lib/src) includes a command-line interface (CLI) that allows users to translate Python files or directories written in a native language to English-based Python syntax.
 Below are the available commands and their usage.

 ## 1. Command syntax:
 ```
-python pre_process.py <command> <input_path> [options]
+python run_cli.py <command> <input_path> [options]
 ```
 - `<command>`: The action to perform (e.g., translate, run, etc.).
 - `<input_path>`: The file or directory to process.